Skip to main content

 User.delete_app(app_id)

-Deletes an app by app id.
+Deletes an app for the user.

 Parameters: